 - marine stratocumulus low cloud and drizzle.

-In addition, the Facility operates three ARM mobile facilities, known as the first, second, and third AMF, which were designed to operate in any environment for campaigns lasting at least six months.
+In addition, ARM operates three ARM Mobile Facilities, known as the first, second, and third AMF, which were designed to operate in any environment for campaigns lasting at least six months.
 The ARM Aerial Facility (AAF) is operated to augment ground-based and remote-sensing instruments by providing in situ measurements of the atmosphere.

 “Virtual” site access involves connecting a computer, instrument, or other device to an ARM site network.
 The advantage to remote access is the ability to obtain near-real-time data without being physically located at the site.
 In addition, users can also virtually tour the sites to learn more about instruments and capabilities.

-To visit a site, whether in person or via a network, you must fill out and submit a request form in the Site and Computer Access Request System.
+To visit a site, whether in person or via a network, you must fill out and submit a request form in the Access Request System.

 A field campaign is an intensive operational period that requires an augmentation of routine data acquisition operation at a site, even for a short period of time.
 For example, the support of guest instrumentation at an ARM atmospheric observatory is considered a field campaign.
-At the other end of the scale, deployment of the ARM mobile facilities and ARM aerial facility are also considered field campaigns but require much more extensive planning of a year or more.
-For information and guidelines about proposing a field campaign, see the campaigns page.
+At the other end of the scale, deployments of the ARM Mobile Facilities and ARM Aerial Facility are also considered field campaigns but require much more extensive planning of a year or more.
+For information and guidelines about proposing a field campaign, see the Campaigns page.